JD-X1/compact_classification/README.md

 Assuming you are using the PhyloFisher database, you should first place all your query MAGs into a single directory.
 You can then run the following:

 ```
+conda activate snakemake

 sh comp_class.sh -m [directory containing MAGs] -d df -t [threads count]
 ```

 [Include something they can run]

+NOTE: Running compact_class will take a little longer on the first time you run it due to multiple downloads for required dependencies.
+Subsequent runs will not repeat these downloads.

 ### Required Flags